A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Abstract

 \section{Abstract}

-We introduce a novel algorithm for approximating the logarithm of the determinant of a symmetric positive definite matrix.
-The algorithm is randomized and proceeds in two steps: first, it finds an approximation to the largest eigenvalue of the matrix after running a few iterations of the so-called ``power method'' from the numerical linear algebra literature.
-Then, using this information, it approximates the traces of a small number of matrix powers of a specially constructed matrix, using the method of Avron and Toledo~\cite{AT11}.
-From a theoretical perspective, we present strong worst-case analysis bounds for our algorithm.
+We introduce a novel algorithm for approximating the logarithm of the determinant of a symmetric positive definite (SPD) matrix.
+The algorithm is randomized and approximates the traces of a small number of matrix powers of a specially constructed matrix, using the method of Avron and Toledo~\cite{AT11}.
+From a theoretical perspective, we present additive and relative error bounds for our algorithm.
+Our additive error bound works for any SPD matrix, whereas our relative error bound works for SPD matrices whose eigenvalues lie in the interval $(\theta_1,1)$, with $0<\theta_1<1$; the latter setting was proposed in~\cite{icml2015_hana15}.
 From an empirical perspective, we demonstrate that a C++ implementation of our algorithm can approximate the logarithm of the determinant of large matrices very accurately in a matter of seconds.